-At the time of your library card registration you will be issued a Personal Identification Number (PIN).
-In most circumstances your PIN is the last four digits of your phone number.
+At the time of your library card registration you will be issued a Personal Identification Number (PIN), which will provide access to your online account.
 Library cards for children are available beginning at age 7.
 Children in grade 6 and under may obtain their cards in the Children's Room.
 Young adults under age 18 may obtain a card based on the ID of the accompanying parent.
 A parent must sign the application form.

 Patrons may update their record online at at any time to reflect changes of address, telephone, or email.
 Go to My Account , enter a valid library card number (no spaces) and PIN to access your record.

 Most items go out for three weeks.
 Exceptions include: